Unsupervised Multimodal Word Discovery based on Double Articulation Analysis with Co-occurrence cues: Preliminary Experiments

 \subsection{Preliminary experiment I: Object categorization performance using accurately written transcript sentences and multimodal sensor information}

-In this experiment, we confirmed the accuracy of categorization using multimodal information when the speech dataset was recognized accurately.
-First, the modality weight for categorization was determined by performing categorization for each modality.
+In this experiment, we confirmed categorization accuracy using multimodal information when the speech dataset was recognized accurately.
+First, the modality weight for categorization was determined by categorizing each modality.
 Then, the categorization performance when the weight of the word modality was changed was measured.
 The result of this experiment can be interpreted as the upper limit (that is, the topline) of the categorization using this dataset.